Kumbhakarna: Personality

 Kumbhakarna is portrayed as a loyal, powerful, and fearless character who fought to defend his brother and land out of obligation and affection.
-He had an grand appetite and slept for months at a time.
+He had a great appetite and slept for six months at a time.

 Family

 Kumbhakarna's father is Vishrava, and his siblings are Ravana, Vibhishana, and Shurpanakha.
 He has two sons, Kumbha and Nikumbha, with his wife Vajrajwala, the daughter of Bali and granddaughter of Virochana, who also fought in the war against Rama and was killed.

 In the war

 In defense of his kingdom, Ravana charged into battle and was humiliated by Rama and his army after underestimating his enemy.
 He decided he needed the help of his brother Kumbhakarna, who woke up only after 1,000 elephants walked over him.

-When informed of Ravana's war with Rama, Kumbhakarna tried to convince Ravana that what he is doing was wrong, that Rama is the avatar of Vishnu, and that Sita is an avatar of Lakshmi.
-However, Ravana was deaf to these words and Kumbhakarna chose to fight in the battle due to loyalty and affection to his brother and homeland.
+When informed of Ravana's war with Rama, Kumbhakarna tried to convince Ravana that what he was doing was wrong, that Rama is the avatar of Vishnu, and that Sita is an avatar of Lakshmi.
+However, Ravana was deaf to these words and Kumbhakarna chose to fight in the battle due to loyalty and affection for his brother and homeland.
 He joined the battle and devastated Rama's army.
 After a battle against Hanuman and Sugriva, he knocked the latter unconscious and took him prisoner.

 Lakshmana and Kumbhakarna dueled for a long period, leaving both of them exhausted.
 In his battle against Rama, Kumbhakarna had one arm cut off by the Vayuastra and the other mutilated by the Indrastra.
 Still, he raged towards Rama, opening his mouth to swallow him whole, and was met with a volley of arrows.
 In the Kamba Ramayanam, Kumbhakarna acknowledges the divinity of Rama, but informs him of his dharma to fight for his brother, and only urges the prince to keep Vibhishana safe from harm.
 With his desire granted, he charged against Rama with his feet severed by crescent arrows.
 He was slain only when the Indrastra was deployed by Rama.
 Kumbakarna's head was decapitated, and is described to have smashed several buildings and fortifications before descending towards the sea.
 When Ravana heard of his brother's death, he fainted and later proclaimed that he was doomed.